efarraro/krumit/_abilities/CurseOfGreed.md

 tile_id: CurseOfGreed
 cost: -1
 image: /images/CurseOfGreed.png
+jp-JP_name: "Curse of Greed"
+jp-JP_description: "Curse.
+Cost to acquire all tiles is increased by 1.
+Pay 2 health to remove"
+jp-JP_flavor: "Greed - a most dangerous enemy."
+tile_id: CurseOfGreed
+cost: -1
+image: /images/CurseOfGreed.png
 es-ES_name: "Curse of Greed"
 es-ES_description: "Curse.
 Cost to acquire all tiles is increased by 1.
 Pay 2 health to remove"
 es-ES_flavor: "Greed - a most dangerous enemy."